-The sacred writers have so uniformly associated such judgments as war, famine, pestilence, and earthquake, with the last Judgment, that the disciples would be in danger of concluding that the end would immediately follow the first appearance of these calamities; hence the caution given: "These things must come to pass, but the end is not yet."
-Here the disciples were clearly taught that they should not expect the end in their day.
-This fact is worthy of the candid attention of those who object to the proclamation of the second advent of Christ in the form of an especial message.
-These sometimes assert that it was right for the disciples to look for Christ in their day, and that it has been scriptural and right for all Christians to look for the second appearing of Christ in their time, from the days of the chosen twelve to the present time.
-And they decide that no more can be learned and believed upon this subject in our time than by the Christians of past generations, and that the public mind should not now be moved upon this great question, any more than in all past time since the first advent of Christ.
+In these words Christ gives the reason why the disciples were not to be disturbed upon hearing of wars and calamities, and think because of these the end was immediately at hand.
+These things were to occur all down through the ages, and were not, therefore, to be regarded as the signs of the end.
+The sacred writers have so uniformly associated such calamities as war, famine, pestilence, and earthquake with the last judgment, that the disciples would be in danger of concluding that the end would immediately follow the first appearance of these calamities; hence the caution given : "These things must come to pass, but the end is not yet."

+Here the disciples were distinctly taught not to expect the end until a long course of events had taken place.
+This fact is worthy of the candid attention of those who object to the proclamation of the second advent of Christ in the form of a special message.
+These sometimes assert that it was right for the disciples to expect Christ to come at any time, even in their day, and that it has been scriptural and right for all Christians to expect the second appearing of Christ at any moment from the days of the chosen twelve to the present time.
+And they decide that nothing more can be known regarding the nearness of this event in our time than was known by Christians in past generations, and that the public mind should not now be moved upon this question any more than in all past time since the first advent of Christ.

 We have seen that this position is incorrect so far as the early disciples were concerned.
 They are directed to the distant future as the time when their Lord should come.
-They are assured that they need not be troubled at hearing of wars and rumors of wars; "for all these things must come to pass, but the end is not yet."
-Our Lord then guides the minds of his disciples, as we shall see in the examination of this chapter, down over the time of the great apostasy, and the long period of the rule of papal Rome, before mentioning a sign of his second advent.
-He does not intimate that his people during these long periods may expect the end.
+They are assured that they need not be troubled at hearing of wars and rumours of wars; " for all these things must come to pass, but the end is not yet."
+Our Lord then guides the minds of His disciples, as we shall see in the examination of this chapter, down over the time of the great apostasy, and the long period of the rule of papal Rome, before mentioning a sign of His second advent.
+He does not intimate that His people during these long periods may expect the end.
 No, not once.
-But when he comes to a later time, the Lord names signs in the sun, in the moon, and in the stars, and adds: "When ye shall see all these things, know that it is near, even at the doors."
+But when He comes to a later time, the Lord names signs in the sun, in the moon, and in the stars, and adds: "When ye shall see all these things, know that it is near, even at the doors."